A quantum nonlinear solver based on the asymptotic numerical method: Methodology

 \section{Methodology}

-In this section, we present the formulations of the proposed qANM.
-First, linearization via ANM is introduced in \cref{sec: ANM}, which transforms a nonlinear system into a set of linear equations.
-Subsequently, we introduce two quantum algorithms for solving the resulting linear equations in \cref{sec: linear}, namely, the VQLS and a new algorithm we call q-Jacobi.
+In this section, we present the theoretical framework of the proposed qANM.
+The methodology is structured into two main components: the linearization of the nonlinear problem and the quantum solution of the resulting linear systems.
+In \cref{sec: ANM}, we first introduce the asymptotic numerical method, which uses high-order perturbation techniques to transform the nonlinear equations into a sequence of linear problems.
+In \cref{sec: linear}, we then present two quantum algorithms for solving these linear equations: the variational quantum linear solver (VQLS) and the newly developed quantum-enhanced Jacobi method (q-Jacobi).